socrata/dev.socrata.com/docs/app-tokens.md

 ## Throttling limits

-Without an application, we can only track usage and perform throttling based on a few simple criteria, mainly source IP address.
+Without an application token, we can only track usage and perform throttling based on a few simple criteria, mainly source IP address.
 As such, requests that aren't using an application token come from a shared pool via IP address.
 IP addresses that make too many requests during a given period may be subject to throttling.

 When requests are made using an application token, we can actually attribute each request to a particular application and developer, granting each their own pool of API requests.
 Currently we do not throttle API requests that are using an application token, _unless those requests are determined to be abusive or malicious._